Bayesian Structural Learning with Parametric Marginals for Count Data: An Application to Microbiota Systems: Introduction

-Copula graphical models describe the joint multivariate distribution of a random vector by coupling the contribution from the marginal distributions with that of the underlying dependency structure.
-In this paper, we advocate the use of discrete Weibull regression for modelling the marginal distributions and linking these to external covariates \citep{klakattawi18,haselimashhadi18,peluso19}.
-The simplicity of this distribution (a two-parameter distribution), combined with the fact that the two parameters can jointly capture broad levels of dispersion (from under to over), makes it quite an appealing candidate for the high dimensional heterogeneous microbiota data, and in general for multivariate count data with a high number of random variables and/or external covariates.
+While there are no specific constraints in the choice of the parametric marginal model, in this paper, we advocate the use of discrete Weibull regression for linking the marginal distributions to external covariates \citep{klakattawi18,haselimashhadi18,peluso19}.
+The simplicity of this distribution (a two-parameter distribution), combined with the fact that the two parameters can jointly capture broad levels of dispersion (from under to over), makes it quite an appealing candidate for multivariate count data with a high number of random variables and/or external covariates, such as the microbiota data that we consider in the real data example.
 This is because, firstly, for a large number of count variables, one wants to avoid tuning the type of distribution for each variable, and, secondly, for a large number of external covariates, a global requirement of over dispersion at all levels of the covariates could prove too restrictive.
 Finally, an important feature of the discrete Weibull distribution in the context of Gaussian copula graphical models, is the fact that it is generated as a discretized form of a continuous Weibull distribution (see Figure \ref{fig:dwcwlink}).
 This creates a latent non-Gaussian space in the vicinity of the data, with a one-to-one mapping with the latent Gaussian data, where the conditional independence graph resides.